Containers

 # Set the LD_LIBRARY_PATH environment variable within the Singularity container

-# This makes sure the locations with Cray Slingshot interconnect libraries are available
+# This makes sure HPE Cray Slingshot interconnect libraries are available

 The only changes from a standard submission script are: